Mah Laqa Bai: Memorial

 Near a hillock in Moula-Ali, Hyderabad, Mah Laqa constructed a walled compound where she frequently held mushairas.
 Inside this compound, she built a tomb for her biological mother in 1792.
 After her death, Mah Laqa was buried next to her mother.
 The tomb was constructed in the Mughal and Rajasthani architectures style in the Char Bagh pattern.
 Along with mausoleum, the complex contains a pavilion in centre that is decorated intricately with stucco work, a Caravanserai, a mosque and two stepwells.
 On a carved teakwood over the door of her mausoleum, an inscription in Urdu can be seen which translates as:

-Scott Kugle, a Professor at Emory University and a researcher, studied the life of Mah Laqa Bai.
+Scott Kugle, a professor at Emory University and a researcher, studied the life of Mah Laqa Bai.
 During his study, he came across this memorial in a dilapidated condition.
 Kugle proposed the idea of renovating it.
 In the year 2010, by using funds from the Federal government of the United States through the Consulate General's office in Hyderabad, the Center for Deccan Studies spearheaded the year-long renovation project.
 The Muslim Educational, Social and Cultural Organization also provided support to the project.
 In this renovation project, the debris was cleared, water channels were rebuilt, trees, bushes, the buildings and their exquisite decorations were restored.

 Legacy and influence

 According to Sajjad Shahid, Mah Laqa Bai was the inspiration for Mirza Hadi Ruswa's famed novel Umrao Jaan Ada (1899), Umrao Jaan Ada is referred to as the first true novel of Urdu literature.
-Abdul Halim Sharar presented Mah Laqa Bai in his Urdu novel Husan Kay Dakoo (the robbers of beauty) (1913-1914) as a well-informed lady who got benefits from the modern educational system.
+Abdul Halim Sharar presented Mah Laqa Bai in his Urdu novel Husan Kay Dakoo (the robbers of beauty) (1913–1914) as a well-informed lady who got benefits from the modern educational system.
 Narendra Luther, posits that Mah Laqa Bai, the first women poet of India whose anthology was ever published "brought much pride to Hyderabad".
-In a seminar "Mad and divine women"-(2011) Scott Kugle-a Professor at Emory University, expressed that Mah Laqa Bai, besides being an aristocratic courtesan, was a devoted mystic, and was enamored by Sufi and bhakti elements.
+In a seminar "Mad and divine women" (2011) Scott Kugle — a professor at Emory University, expressed that Mah Laqa Bai, besides being an aristocratic tawaif, was a devoted mystic, and was enamored by Sufi and bhakti elements.

-In 2013, during the Hyderabad heritage festival, a monologue stage play "Maha Laq Bai Chanda" on the life of Mah Laqa was sponsored by Andhra Pradesh State Tourism Department.
-The play was directed by Vinay Varma; Ratika Sant Keswani played the role of Mah Laqa bai.
+In 2013, during the Hyderabad heritage festival, a monologue stage play "Mah Laqa Bai Chanda" on the life of Mah Laqa was sponsored by Andhra Pradesh State Tourism Department.
+The play was directed by Vinay Varma; Ratika Sant Keswani played the role of Mah Laqa Bai.
+EFLU Hyderabad heritage well was named after her.
+It was originally called as Mah Laqa Chanda Bai's well.